telerik/blazor-docs/components/grid/templates/column.md

 The column template (the `<Template>` tag under the column definition) is what the grid uses to show the "view" representation of the cell.
 This also includes a column that is marked as `Editable="false"` and is in edit mode.

+>tip If you want to format numbers, dates, enums, you can do so with the [DisplayFormat feature]({%slug grid-columns-displayformat%}) without the need to declare a template.

 The example below shows how to:

 * set the `Template` (make sure to use the capital `T`, at the time of writing the Visual Studio autocomplete tends to use the lowercase `t` which breaks the template logic and does not allow you to access the context)